thorbenortmann/emoji-hero-vr-database/README.md

 - `<set-name>` is one of `training_set`, `validation_set`, `test_set`.
 - `<emotion-name>` ist one of `Anger`, `Disgust`, `Fear`, `Happiness`, `Neutral`, `Sadness` and `Surprise`.
-- `<timestamp>` is a Unix timestamp specifying the number of milliseconds since 1.
-January 1970, 00:00:00:00 UTC.
+- `<timestamp>` is a Unix timestamp specifying the number of milliseconds since January 1, 1970, midnight UTC.
 - `<participant-id>` is a whole number between `1` and `37`.
 - `<level-id>` is a whole number between `1` and `4`.
 - `<emoji-id>` is a whole number between `0` and `8` for `<level-id>=1`, between `0` and `11` for `<level-id>=2`,